 3. Oak Canyon

 This beautiful waterfall only comes to life after heavy rainfall.
 But once it does, it is a sight to behold!
-The colorful metamorphic rocks that the water cascades down are quite a sight!
+The colorful metamorphic rocks that the water cascades down are quite a sight, making it one of the prettiest waterfalls around.
 The hike is about 3 miles long.

 4. Three Sisters Falls